 Birth Injuries And How To Seek Compensation

-Many birth injuries are caused by a doctor’s negligence when oxygen deprivation or head trauma occurs during the birthing process.
+Many birth injuries – including head traumas, and damage to nerves, tissue and organs because of oxygen deprivation and force – are often caused by a doctor’s or nurse’s negligence during the birthing process.
 At The Skolnick Weiser Law Firm, LLC, we will review your prenatal records, delivery records, other applicable medical records, fetal monitor strips and ultrasound results.

 Our attorneys routinely partner with some of the nation’s leading birth injury medical experts to present and prove our cases.
 These experts will help us decide whether you have a case and how to help us win your case.